sanjam00/technical-lesson-dom-testing/README.md

 3. **Design and Develop the Code:**

    - **Step 1: Access Elements**
-     - Select the button and list elements we want to manipulate in the DOM.
+     - After checking for DOMContentLoaded, select the button and list elements we want to manipulate in the DOM.
        ```javascript
        const button = document.getElementById("add-item");
        const list = document.getElementById("item-list");